marafiq/adnanrafiq/blog/what-why-how-of-adapter-pattern-in-csharp/index.md

 ## How to implement it?

-A class diagram and implementation of Adapter Pattern is below:
+A class diagram and implementation of the Adapter Pattern is below:

 ```mermaid
 classDiagram